YosefLab/Compass/docs/_sources/AWS-tutorial.rst.txt

 Running an Analysis
 *******************

-Now that we have a COMPASS Image, we can run an analysis in the Amazon cloud
+Now that we have a Compass Image, we can run an analysis in the Amazon cloud

 Launching a (more powerful) instance with our AMI